jodobear/functional-js/README.md

 # Functional JS

-Notes from the the book by Michael Fogus
+Learning functional programming using JS from the the book by Michael Fogus

 ## Book Conventions